stnolting/neorv32/README.md

 and require several cycles for completion.
 The average CPI (cycles per instruction) depends on the instruction mix of a specific applications and also on the available CPU extensions.

-The following table shows the performance results for successfully running 2000 iterations of the [CoreMark CPU benchmark](https://www.eembc.org/coremark), which reflects a pretty good "real-life" work load.
+The following table shows the performance results(relative CoreMark score and average cycles per instruction) for successfully running 2000 iterations of the [CoreMark CPU benchmark](https://www.eembc.org/coremark), which reflects a pretty good "real-life" work load.
 The source files are available in [sw/example/coremark](https://github.com/stnolting/neorv32/blob/master/sw/example/coremark).

 ~~~